IBM/db2-samples/spatial/README_spatial_samples.txt

 File: samples/spatial/README_spatial_samples.txt

-The Db2 Spatial Analytics samples consist of one demo program.
+The Db2 Spatial Analytics samples consist of one demo program and one jupyter notebook.
-  - One sample is based on banking (branches, customers, employees).
+  1. The demo program (bank) sample is based on banking (branches, customers, employees).
      This banking demo is written in SQL scripts run by the command-line processor (CLP).
+  2. The jupyter notebook (location) is based on using spatial data to find a new location for company MYCO that is expanding.

 This file briefly introduces the demo and indicates where to look for further information.

+Note: as of Db2 V11.5.6 these samples are not part of a Db2 installation.

 = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = =
 The Banking Demo is implemented in SQL scripts that are run with the Db2 command line processor.
 You can use the demo and scripts as a tutorial.
-The scripts and README file "saBankDemoREADME.txt" are located in the "bank" subdirectory (sqllib/extenders/samples/spatial/bank).
+The scripts and README file "saBankDemoREADME.txt" are located in the "bank" subdirectory (samples/spatial/bank).
 The following excerpt from that file gives an introduction to the demo:
 *****************************************************************************
   Banking Customer Analysis Sample